Containers as the foundation for DevOps collaboration

 There are many reasons that will increase the number of containerized applications in the upcoming years, and one of these reasons is the creation of applications based on microservices.

-During the last 15 years, the use of web services has been the base of thousands of applications, and probably, after a few years, we'll find the same situation with microservice-based applications running on Docker containers.
+During the last 15 years, the use of web services has been the base of thousands of applications, and probably, after a few years, you'll find the same situation with microservice-based applications running on Docker containers.

 It is also worth to mention that you can also use Docker containers for monolithic applications and you still get most of the benefits of Docker.
 Containers are not targeting only microservices.